-- So now we know that the lowest possible compression value is: 144 PSI.
+- So now I know that the lowest possible compression value the engine can have is: 144 PSI.

-This means that cylinder #4 (at 140 PSI) is the one causing the misfire because it's below the 144 PSI minimum.
+This means that cylinder #4, which has a compression value of 120 PSI, is the one causing the misfire because it's below the 144 PSI minimum.

-Once we've found the 'dead' cylinder, the next step is to find out what's causing the low compression value.
+Once you've found the 'dead' cylinder, the next step is to find out what's causing the low compression value.
 For this step, go to: TEST 2: Wet Compression Test.

-Add a tablespoon (or two) of engine oil in the cylinder you need to retest.
+Add 1 or 2 tablespoon of engine oil in the cylinder you need to retest.
 I suggest using a small and long funnel so that the oil will reach the inside of the cylinder.